Hostish

 • Agent must stay running.

-• Online only: if your PC is off, disconnected, or agent closed, visitors see offline.
+• Online only: if your PC is off, disconnected, or the agent is closed, visitors see offline.

-• Security: only share folders you’re okay with the public reading.
+• Security: only share folders in the website folder you are okay with the public reading.

-• Performance depends on your upload speed + latency.
+• Performance depends on your upload speed and latency.

-• Hosting large files (videos) will be slow and expensive in bandwidth for you.
+• Hosting large files (videos) will be slower and can use a lot of your bandwidth.

 Get started